 The State Health Plan for Teachers and State Employees (Plan) was created by statute to make available comprehensive health benefits for eligible teachers, employees, retirees and their eligible dependents.
 The Plan is governed by the State Treasurer, Board of Trustees (Board) and the Executive Administrator, who carry out their duties and responsibilities as fiduciaries for the Plan.
 The Board is responsible, by statutory mandate, for developing and maintaining a strategic plan for the Plan.
-The Board adopted the first strategic plan in September 2014 for the years 2014 through 2018.
-This document outlines the second version of strategic plan for the years 2014 through 2018 and was updated in 2016 to reflect the changing healthcare landscape and priorities of the Board through 2020.
+This document outlines the current-strategic-plan for the-plan.
+This document outlines the <a href="mailto:current-strategic-plan-for-the-years-2014-through-2018-and-will-be-updated-periodically-to-reflect-the-changing-healthcare-landscape-and-priorities-of-the-Board.

 The strategic plan is organized by first identifying the Plan's mission, vision and values followed by "guiding principles" that describe the intent and motivation behind the Plan's actions.
-Next, the Board has identified three strategic priorities for 2014-20182020: 1) Improve members' health; 2) Improve members' experience; and 3) Ensure a financially stable State Health Plan.
+Next, the Board has identified three strategic priorities for 2014-2018: 1) Improve members' health; 2) Improve members' experience; and 3) Ensure a financially stable State Health Plan.
 A description of what each means, what will be done, and why it is important, is also included.
 Specific initiatives designed to achieve each strategic priority are then identified and described again in terms of what each means, what will be done, and why it is important.
 Finally, a roadmap is provided that identifies major projects and programs within each initiative along with key decision points regarding contracts or benefits, launch dates, and an indication of the magnitude relative to members impacted or resources needed.